Lavan1999/Project-2_PhonepePulse/README.md

 Create DataFrame:

-1.Once the Data Collection is done, then I used pandas to create dataframe for the collected datas For the 6 Dataset of
+Once the Data Collection is done, then I used pandas to create dataframe for the collected datas For the 6 Dataset:
 1.Aggregated Transaction
 2.Aggregated User
 3.Map Transaction